theoutskirts767/data-science-blog-post/README.md

 # Data Science Blog Post on Titanic Dataset

 ## Motivation
-By analyzing the Titanic dataset, we'll reveal key characteristics of the passengers.
+By analyzing the Titanic dataset, we'll reveal the percentages of the passengers who did not survive.
 My findings will be published on a blog to reach a wide audience.
 ## Libraries Used
 - **pandas**: For data manipulation and analysis.
 - **numpy**: For numerical operations.